electron/forge/README.md

 ```

 This will generate platform specific distributables (installers, distribution
 packages, etc.) for you.
-Note that you can only generate distributables for your
+By default, you can only generate distributables
-current platform.
+for your current platform.
+If you want to specify platform / arch, use the
+`--platform=<platform>` and `--arch=<arch>` arguments, but _please note that
+some distributables are not available to be built on anything but the platform
+that is targeted.
+For example, `appx` (Windows Store) distributables can only
+be built on Windows._

 ## Linting your Project